TrinityAudioSDK/trinityaudio-ios-sdk/Integration-guide.md

 * Dark mode support - the SDK will attempt to identify whether the containing app is running in dark-mode, in which case it will change the player theme to a dark-mode theme if applicable

 #### GDPR & US privacy support
-GDPR & US privacy consent string can be directly passed to the player as part of the `settings` object.
+GDPR & US privacy consent string can be directly passed to the player as part of the `settings` dictionary.
 These values are not mandatory, and in the case of their absence Trinity will look for these values in the IAB standard location as detailed [here](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Mobile%20In-App%20Consent%20APIs%20v1.0%20Final.md#cmp-internal-structure-defined-api-)